Skip to content

 • A point guard recognizing spacing instantly

 A standard eye exam measures how clearly you see.
-Sports demand that you respond quickly and accurately to what you see.
+Sports demand that you respond at the right time and in the right place.

 How Eye Tracking Impacts Athletic Performance